 Every year around now there’s a wave of interest in New Year’s resolutions, and a subsequent backlash about how resolutions never work and fall apart by February.
 It’s become a holiday tradition in itself, to be cynical of the whole idea of resolutions, while secretly making your own list!

 Why do resolutions fall apart?
 Because people make these 10 mistakes year after year!
 Avoid these pitfalls to get real change in 2021!

-Don’t say “I’m going to get fit.”
-Do say “Between January 5th and March 5th I’m going to walk every weekday and abstain from all desserts.”
-When the mind has start and end date, and a concrete action, it can get with the program and start getting results.
+Don’t say, “I’m going to get fit.”
+Do say, “Between January 5th and March 5th I’m going to walk every weekday and abstain from all desserts.”
+When the mind has a start and end date, and a concrete action, it can get with the program and start getting results.

 When discussing the COVID19 vaccine, doctors will tell you if you feel some fever and fatigue it’s a good sign that the vaccine has elicited a response and your body is producing antibodies.
 In the same way, when you clean up your diet and exercise, you’re going to have a transition period where you’re fatigued, grumpy, and fighting cravings.
 Instead of diving into the misery, see it as a great sign that your efforts are working and everything is going according to plan.
 As above, it gets better!

 If you share your goal with someone else (for example, “I’m going to drop 2 belt sizes”) part of your brain will actually send out reward signals as if you had already done the task.
 This in turn confuses your motivation systems, as they’re already getting some reward without actually doing any hard work.
 Instead of talking about goals, share the moments of difficulty with your friends and family.
 “I’m over here really wanting a basket of french fries, ugh, what should I do?”
 Voicing your struggle helps externalize the issue, and you’ll find you’re much better able to stay on track when you don’t feel isolated and alone in the battle.